LoganDark/luau-rs/luau-sys/README.md

 This crate compiles on Windows and Linux, and should compile on macOS as well.

+**Warning: Compilation is very, very slow on Windows.
+This is likely due to two things:**

+1. Visual Studio being garbage as a build system, and not recognizing when nothing's changed.
+2. Re-compilation of Luau taking forever.

+Assistance with getting the crate to compile faster would be greatly appreciated.
+Windows is not _at all_ a priority, the top priority is keeping the crate functional on Linux/Unix operating systems, since those are the ones that actually work.

+That said, it does build and run on Windows currently.

 ## !!
 WIP !!

 This library is a heavy work-in-progress - that is, almost none of the features